 - FOR PHASE 2 ONLY: Cytologically or histologically confirmed advanced and incurable solid malignancy.
 For the randomized phase 2 portion of the trial, cytologically or histologically confirmed small cell lung carcinoma (SCLC) with extensive-stage disease is required.

 - FOR PHASE 2 ONLY: Complete response (CR) or partial response (PR) (per RECIST 1.1) following 4 to 6 cycles of platinum-based chemotherapy.

 - Thoracic irradiation received as part of the treatment regimen and prophylactic cranial irradiation with a washout period of 14 days are allowed.
 Participants with limited stage disease receiving thoracic irradiation are excluded.

 - FOR PHASE 2 ONLY: Able to proceed to randomization within 7 weeks after day 1 of the last cycle of prior chemotherapy.

 You CAN'T join if...

-- Use of antineoplastic therapies within 21 days before randomization.
-Use of prophylactic cranial irradiation or thoracic irradiation within 14 days before randomization.
-Palliative radiation to bone lesions must be completed 7 days before randomization.
+- Use of antineoplastic therapies within 21 days before day 1 of study treatment.
+(Atezolizumab does not require a washout.)
+Use of prophylactic cranial irradiation or thoracic irradiation within 14 days before day 1 of study treatment.
+Palliative radiation to bone lesions must be completed at least 7 days before day 1 of study treatment.

-- Use of any other investigational agent within 21 days before randomization.
+- Use of any other investigational agent within 21 days before day 1 of study treatment.